Murder Mystery Game AI

 Logic Puzzles for Programmers: Why 15-20 Minutes Daily Actually Works

-Here's something most developers don't realize: solving a logic puzzle activates the same cognitive regions your brain uses for code debugging and algorithm design.
-When you work through a constraint satisfaction puzzle, you're performing nearly identical mental operations to troubleshooting a multi-threaded race condition or optimizing a complex system.
+Here's something most developers don't realize: when you work through a constraint satisfaction puzzle, you're performing mental operations closely related to troubleshooting a multi-threaded race condition or optimizing a complex system.

 The connection is direct.
 Both puzzle-solving and debugging require you to hold multiple constraints simultaneously, test hypotheses, backtrack when assumptions fail, and recognize patterns across competing variables.
 This cognitive transfer means that consistent puzzle practice directly strengthens the mental skills you need during actual programming work.